 Breeding & Embryo Transfer

 Jan Martin Equine Management (JMEM) is responsible for Board, Worming, Vaccinations, and Farrier Services up to the 36 day pregnancy check.
 If the Recipient mare is to continue her pregnancy at Pollyrich Farms Inc. or JMEM, the lease holder becomes responsible for Board, Worming, Veterinary Expenses and Farrier Services after the 36 day pregnancy check and throughout the duration of the pregnancy.
-The lease of the Recipient mare expires when the foal is weaned at five months.
+The lease of the Recipient mare expires when the foal is weaned around five months of age.

 The Recipient mare may leave the property at 36 days pregnant at no additional cost to the Embryo Owner.
 However, the Embryo Owner is responsible for all expenses of the recipient mare after her departure from Pollyrich Farms, Inc. or JMEM including veterinary and farrier expenses.
 The Recipient Mare should be returned to JMEM no later than December 1st to be returned into the Recipient Mare Pool.
 If the mare is not returned in good condition by the above date, the Lease holder will be responsible for the purchase of the Recipient Mare.